jax-ml/jax/docs/301/remat.md

 This scan-over-layers version reduces compile times, but by foiling some compiler optimizations it can lead to inefficient computation of gradients.
-To mitigate the issue, you can use {func}`jax.checkpoint` on the scanned function, either plain or with a names-based policy to keep the residuals you know are worth their memory:
+To mitigate the issue, you can use {func}`jax.checkpoint` on the scanned function, either plain or with a name-based policy to keep the residuals you know are worth their memory:

 ```{code-cell}